The galaxy of Coxeter groups: A first expedition into the galaxy

 \begin{proof} Let $\CCGo$ be a starlet.
-The Coxeter system $(W,S)$ with $\vert S \vert = n$ having $\CCGo$ as its complete Coxeter graph is even, i.e., all of its labels are either even positive integers or $\infty$.
-By work of Bahls~\cite{BahlsThesis} and Mihalik~\cite{MihalikEvenIsoThm}, even Coxeter groups have unique even Coxeter systems, which in turn cannot be blown-down.
+The Coxeter system $(W,S)$ with $\vert S \vert = n$ having $\CCGo$ as its complete Coxeter graph is \emph{even}, i.e., all of its labels are either even positive integers or $\infty$.
+The fact that $W$ is infinite if and only if $n > 2$ is immediate from the definition.
+By work of Bahls~\cite{BahlsThesis} and Mihalik~\cite{MihalikEvenIsoThm}, even Coxeter groups have {unique} even Coxeter systems, which cannot be blown down by \cref{thm:blowdown}(i).
+In particular, the even presentation has smallest possible rank among all Coxeter presentations for the given group, again by \cref{thm:blowdown}.
+Moreover, such a system cannot admit a horizontal neighbor.
+Indeed, by uniqueness of even presentations such a potential neighbor would have to be a noneven system for the given Coxeter group, which (by \cite[Theorem~1]{MihalikEvenIsoThm}) could be transformed into a complete Coxeter graph for the same group with one less vertex, contradicting minimality of the rank of the unique even presentation.
 It thus follows that $\CCG{W,S}$ is isolated within $\mc{G}_{\leq n}$.